imdea-software/popl-2016-artifact/README.md

 * [Ruby], version 2.0.0 or greater.
 Linux distributions and OS X generally come with [Ruby] preinstalled.
 Newer versions are easily installed using your system’s package manager.
 On OS X, we recommend using the [Homebrew] package manager.
-On Windows, [RubyInstaller](http://rubyinstaller.org) is the recommended installation method.
+On Windows, Ruby can be installed with [RubyInstaller] or [Cygwin].

 * The [libffi] library.
 Linux distributions and OS X generally come with [libffi] preinstalled.
 Otherwise, [libffi] is easily installed using your